-- 2.2.9.
-The board should have explicit responsibility for determining and exposing to certain losses an amount of its own financial resources that would enhance confidence in the CCP's risk management.
-In particular, the amount and characteristics (eg form, composition, segregation and seniority in a loss "waterfall") of a CCP's own contribution to absorb potential losses resulting from a participant default and the custody and investment of participant assets can enhance confidence that the CCP's risk-management design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its participants and other relevant stakeholders.
-When the board determines the amount and the characteristics of the CCP's own contribution, the board should employ mechanisms to seek and consider the views of direct and indirect participants and other relevant stakeholders.
-Such engagement should be designed to ensure that the board understands, accounts for and reflects stakeholder interests in the CCP's risk management.
-Moreover, exposing a CCP's owners to losses can provide appropriate incentives to owners to ensure that the CCP is properly risk-managed.
-However, without adequate governance arrangements and stakeholder engagement, these risk management incentives may be less effective. - 2.2.10.
-The board should periodically review and approve the amount and characteristics of its own financial resources that the CCP exposes to losses.
-To support this process, the board should employ mechanisms to seek and consider the views of direct and indirect participants and other relevant stakeholders and, if necessary, to revise accordingly the amount and characteristics of its contribution.
-The CCP should also be transparent in its decision-making and clearly communicate the outcome of the review to its direct and indirect participants and other relevant stakeholders.19
+2.2.11.
+The board should have ultimate responsibility for determining and exposing an amount of the CCP's own financial resources to certain losses that would enhance confidence in the CCP's risk management.
+In particular, as discussed further in Section 6, the amount and characteristics (eg form, composition, segregation and seniority in a loss "waterfall") of a CCP's own contribution to absorb potential losses resulting from a participant default and the custody and investment of participant assets can enhance confidence that the CCP's risk-management design, rules, overall strategy and major decisions reflect appropriately the legitimate interests of its participants and other relevant stakeholders.22 When the board determines the amount and the characteristics of the CCP's own contribution, the board should employ mechanisms to seek and consider the views of direct and indirect participants and other relevant stakeholders.
+Such engagement should be designed to ensure that the board considers, accounts for and reflects stakeholders' legitimate interests in the CCP's risk management.
+Moreover, exposing a